lbod/delitetutorial/tutorials/beginner.md

 More information can be found on the [delite website](http://ibm-js.github.io/delite/) explaining the standards this library aims to conform to.

 ## Tutorial details
-**TODO maybe this could be multi-step, not sure how much should be in this tut yet**

 In this tutorial you'll learn how to create your own custom elements, learn how to register them, learn how to use templates & learn how you can bind data.
 It's a beginner tutorial so we won't be delving too deep into what delite provides (yet!!!)